matthias-reis/aithir.de/_content/posts/predictions/03-climate-refugees.md

 ---
 title: Climate Refugees
-description:
-  Germany is getting dry and wet at the same time.
-But still central Europe is the place to be in 50 years.
+description: Central Europe is the place to be in 50 years.
 For everyone.
 date: 2023-04-20
 colorSpace: yellow
 tags: